Expert Advice

 If you like grits, make your way to St. George — just a 40-minute drive from Charleston.
 There you can enjoy the World Grits Festival, also in April.

 We even have a rice festival.
-Drive to beautiful Walterboro, South Carolina, in June to enjoy the Annual Rice Festival.
+Drive to beautiful Walterboro, South Carolina, in June to enjoy the annual Rice Festival.

 Summers in South Carolina will make you appreciate the comforts of air conditioning.

 If you'd rather stay on dry land while you enjoy the water, drive to one of our beaches and enjoy the sand between your toes for the day.
 Parking fills up early, so start the day early.
-Whether I dig my toes into the sand at Folly Beach, or the “Edge of America" as it’s referred to by locals, or I drive over the scenic Cooper River Bridge, I love a good beach day.
+Whether I dig my toes into the sand at Folly Beach, the “Edge of America" as it’s referred to by locals, or I drive over the scenic Cooper River Bridge, I love a good beach day.

 Spoleto Festival is a friendly reminder that summer is upon us.
 The event is one of America's major performing arts festivals and has run annually since 1977.